Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Interaction Morawetz for the nonlinear flow and the global/long-time results

-The aim of this section is to complete the proof of the long time and global well-posedness results in Theorem~\ref{t:long} and Theorem~\ref{t:global}.
+The aim of this section is to complete the proof of the long-time and global well-posedness results in Theorem~\ref{t:long} and Theorem~\ref{t:global}.
 In view of the local well-posedness result in Theorem~\ref{t:local} and its associated frequency envelope bounds in Theorem~\ref{t:local-fe}, it suffices to establish the frequency envelope bounds in Theorem~\ref{t:long-fe}, respectively Theorem~\ref{t:global-fe}.
 Further, it suffices to do this under appropriate bootstrap assumptions, see Proposition~\ref{p:boot}.

 For the proof of the local well-posedness result in Theorem~\ref{t:local} it was enough to interpret the (QNLS) evolution as a paradifferential equation with a perturbative source term.
-For the long time results, on the other hand, we also single out the doubly resonant interactions, which are handled via density/flux corrections as described in Saction~\ref{s:df}.
+For the long-time results, on the other hand, we also single out the doubly resonant interactions, which are handled via density/flux corrections as described in Section~\ref{s:df}.

 We consider a smooth symbol $a_\lambda$ as in \eqref{choose-a-loc}.
 Correspondingly, we have the modified localized mass and momentum densities

 which satisfy the conservation laws (see \eqref{dens-flux-m}, respectively \eqref{dens-flux-p})